 Most food and personal care products containing neurotoxins have them listed right on the ingredients list, but, be careful, neurotoxic substances can go by many name variations which is one-way manufacturers can deceive you.
 A list of the most common offenders to avoid in food is below.

 Aspartame: Very common in sugar-free food products, especially sugar-free gums and drinks.
 Most aspartame is made from the fecal matter of genetically modified bacteria.
-Studies have linked aspartame to diabetes, migraines, kidney failure, seizures, blindness, obesity, neurological disorders, mental illness and brain tumors.
+Studies have linked aspartame to diabetes, migraines, kidney failure, seizures, blindness, obesity, neurological disorders, mental illness, and brain tumors.

 Sucralose (also known as Splenda): An artificial sweetener that is very popular in sugar-free products, especially sugar-free drinks.
 Sucralose was accidentally discovered while doing research to create a new insecticide, which is why some researchers suggested that sucralose should be listed in the insecticide category.
 This neurotoxin is regarded as a chemical cousin to DDT.
 Sucralose is a chlorinated compound.
-When the body breaks this type of chlorinated compound, it releases toxic chemicals.
+When the body breaks down this type of chlorinated compound, it releases toxic chemicals.

-Mercury: This heavy metal is common in fish products, vaccine and amalgam fillings (also known as silver fillings).
+Mercury: This heavy metal is common in fish products, vaccines, and amalgam fillings (also known as silver fillings).
 Mercury can be found in drinking water too.
 One of the most toxic neurotoxins, mercury easily destroys brain tissue.
 For an excellent short video showing how mercury destroys brain tissue, read this article titled How Mercury Destroys the Brain.

 Fluoride (sodium fluoride): This toxin is very common in drinking water and conventional toothpaste.
 Fluoride was used to kill rats before it was introduced into consumer products.
 The fluoride used for consumer products is a mixture of many hazardous chemicals.
 It is known as sodium fluoride, not to be confused with the natural calcium fluoride.
 This is why there are warning labels on fluoridated toothpaste.
 For proof that fluoride is a hazardous toxin, read this article.